 Inquest and Inquiry work forms a significant portion of his practice and he has been instructed in many landmark cases.
 He has been a driving force in the recent expansion of the Inquest and Inquiries team at PSQB in the arena of Public Inquiries.

-Richard Wright Q.C. is Head of Chambers and is Ranked in Tier 1 in The Legal 500, 2022 for Business and Regulatory Crime (including Health & Safety) and Band One silk for Crime (Chambers and Partners, 2022).
+Ranked as a Tier 1 silk for Business & Regulatory Crime (including Health & Safety) and Inquests and Inquiries – The Legal 500 (2024) and Band One silk for Crime (Chambers and Partners, 2024).

 ‘Richard is able to quickly grasp novel and complex legal issues in areas of law which are rarely encountered by most barristers ‘A first-class lawyer and a superb jury advocate.’
 Legal 500 (2021)

 ‘ Highly experienced in environmental and agricultural matters. ’ The Legal 500 (2020)